 Housing initiatives and incentives

-The Brisbane Build-to-Rent Incentive Policy, available from 1 July 2023, supports construction of new build-to-rent residential multiple dwellings in appropriately zoned locations.
+Available from 1 July 2023, the Brisbane Build-to-Rent Incentive Policy is an infrastructure charges deferral incentive to support construction of new build-to-rent residential multiple dwellings in appropriately zoned locations.

-Developments that have not yet commenced construction or use will be eligible to make a request for an Infrastructure Agreement under the Planning Act 2016 that includes deferred payment of Council infrastructure charges for up to five years.
+Developments that have not yet commenced construction or use are eligible to make a request for an Infrastructure Agreement under the Planning Act 2016 that includes deferred payment of Council infrastructure charges for up to 5 years.

 - new dwelling house